-One of the simplest adjustment you can make with curves is to increase the contrast.
-To do this, you would drag the curve down in the shadows on the left to make them darker, and up in the highlights on the right to make them brighter:
+One of the simplest adjustments you can make with curves is to increase the contrast.
+To do this, drag the curve down in the shadows on the left to make them darker and up in the highlights on the right to make them brighter.

 In this particular image, it might be better to decrease the contrast.
-To do this, you would drag the curve up in the shadows on the left to make them brighter, and down in the highlights on the right to make them darker.
-In the image below, you can see that this makes it easier to see details on the seagull's face:
+To do this, drag the curve up in the shadows on the left to make them brighter and down in the highlights on the right to make them darker.
+In the image below, you can see that this makes it easier to see details on the seagull's face.

 You could also increase the shadows without changing the highlights.
-To do this, you would drag up the curve in the shadows on the left.
-Notice how we used multiple points to gently bring the curve back to the default position; this helps to prevent the curve from affecting the highlights or midtones.
-This allows us to make the seagull brighter without darkening or lightening the clouds:
+To do this, drag the curve up in the shadows on the left.
+Notice how we used multiple points to gently bring the curve back to the default position.
+This helps to prevent the curve from affecting the highlights or midtones.
+This allows us to make the seagull brighter without darkening or lightening the clouds.

-You'll want to avoid using big, steep curves—anytime the curve moves too far away from the diagonal line, it will usually create problems in the image.
+Try to avoid using big, steep curves.
+Whenever the curve moves too far away from the diagonal line, it can create problems with the image.
 In the example below, notice how the curve dramatically changes direction near the middle.
-This causes a significant loss of detail in the midtones, giving the seagull a flat, unnatural look:
+This causes a significant loss of detail in the midtones, giving the seagull a flat, unnatural look.

-If you're new to curves, you may want to select one of the Preset options and then make small adjustments to the curve as needed.
-If you need to start over, you can select Default from the Presets menu.
+If you're new to curves, you may want to select one of the Preset options and make small adjustments to the curve as needed.
+If you need to start over, you can select Default from the Preset menu.

 If you're using Photoshop Elements, you won't be able to create a Curves adjustment layer, but there is a similar tool you can use.
 To access this tool, select Enhance > Adjust Color > Adjust Color Curves.
 You can then click and drag the sliders to adjust the curve.

 Open the seagull_fullsize.jpg example file and add a Curves adjustment layer.
-Try using some of the different options from the Presets menu, then move points on the curve to see the effect.
+Try using some of the different options from the Preset menu, then move points on the curve to see the effect.

-There will be times when you may want to adjust the colors in an image.
+There will be times when you'll want to adjust the colors in an image.
 For example, you may want to modify the color intensity or even change colors for artistic effect.

 To adjust saturation, add a Hue/Saturation adjustment layer.
 Then click and drag the Saturation slider in the Properties panel to increase or decrease the saturation.